Higurashi When They Cry: Format and structure

 Higurashi When They Cry is a "sound novel", a variation of visual novel with a focus on sound and atmosphere.
 The story is conveyed via narration and dialogue presented in on-screen text during its scenes, during which characters are displayed as static two-dimensional sprite images.
 The versions ported to home consoles additionally feature voice acting provided by professional Japanese voice actors.
 The narrative is divided into chapters, each of which covers a separate story arc, which become accessible in a sequence strictly established by the developers.
 The narration is conducted on behalf of various characters.
 After reading a certain amount of text within a chapter, playback ends.
-At this point, the user is invited to save their progress, as well as read "tips" that reveal details of the story's setting that were not present in the main narrative.
+At this point, the users are invited to save their progress, as well as read "tips" that reveal details of the story's setting that were not present in the main narrative.
 The tips may also encourage the audience to deduce the reasoning behind the narrative's mysterious events.

 The chapters are divided into two categories – "question arcs" and "answer arcs".
 Each question arc is a self-contained story taking place in an alternate reality, while each answer arc is based on the same scenario as a certain question arc and is intended to help the audience formulate a more accurate vision of the events of the pertaining question arc.
 Each chapter is assigned a "difficulty rating" that indicates the complexity of the mystery.
 After completing a chapter, all previously opened tips and images of individual scenes in the form of a gallery become available to the user from the main menu.
 In addition, the user can access a feature entitled the "Staff Room", in which writer Ryukishi07 discusses and examines the chapter, or the "All-Cast Review Session", in which the characters break the fourth wall and debate about the events of the chapter.